 ‘Tis the season for a great mocktail!
 Whether you’re simply not in the mood for a booze-filled beverage or, like me, choose mocktails over cocktails because you don’t like the way alcohol makes you feel, even in small doses.
 Here’s a recipe that hits all the right notes—sweet, spicy, sour, tart.

 If you’re hosting a gathering, it’s very thoughtful to have a fun drink available for your guests in addition to plain and sparkling water.
 You never know someone’s lifestyle or preferences and having a tasty non-alcoholic beverage is always greatly appreciated.

 3 REASONS WHY THIS MOCKTAIL IS GOOD FOR YOU

-Ginger has a long list of proven health benefits, include helping to treat chronic indigestion.
+- Ginger has a long list of proven health benefits, including helping to treat chronic indigestion.
 Who couldn’t benefit from that during the holiday season?
-Providing a delicious mocktail which will actually ease digestion is probably doing you and your guests a big favor.
+Providing a delicious mocktail that will actually ease digestion is probably doing you and your guests a big favor.

-I chose to add cinnamon to this recipe too because of all of the evidence-based health benefits.
-Plus, cinnamon equates the holidays, right?
+- I chose to add cinnamon to this recipe too because of all of the evidence-based health benefits.
+Plus, cinnamon equals the holidays, right?
 I smell cinnamon and think—warmth, comfort, and YUM!